 Going public is not a realistic option for most businesses.
 But for an entrepreneur with a growing and sustainable product or service, public ownership could become an ultimate goal.
 It is a costly and complex transition that cannot fully be covered in the scope of this session.
 Our goal will be give you a broad overview of the advantages and disadvantages.
-It will be worth reviewing "Expanding and handling problems" from session 15 in the Starting My Own Business course.
+It will be worth reviewing "Expanding and handling problems" from session 15 in the Starting a Business course.

 If you have ambitions for future public ownership, it is a good idea to begin operating like one long before the act.
 This could include beginning to build a board, including a majority of independent directors, and having your annual financial statements audited.
 By acting like you're public before you actually are will go a long way in smoothing out the complex transition.

 The Sarbanes Oxley Act (S0X) was initiated by the U.S. Congress in reaction to the financial melt-down of a number of what were thought to be strong public companies.
 It was designed to emphasize corporate responsibility in reporting, strengthen accounting practices, protect corporate whistleblowers that disclose illegal activities and require that a majority of board members be from outside the company.